ryanashcraft/gatsby-plugin-amplitude-analytics/README.md

 # gatsby-plugin-amplitude-analytics

-Easily add Amplitude Analytics to your Gatsby site.
+Easily add Amplitude Analytics to your Gatsby site to automatically track page views and outbound link clicks.

 ## Install